arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

 ---
 ## In which you make C# nondeterministic

-I hope you enjoyed your icecream.
+I hope you enjoyed your ice-cream.
 Without much ado, let's get our hands dirty  with a new use case for monads.
 That could sound puzzling, at first, but I swear that it is simple: nondeterministic functions.

 # Nondeterministic functions